RIAPS/app.IMCP/README.md

         $ uname -r
         5.10.168-ti-rt-r71
         ```
     3. Add the following to `/boot/uEnv.txt`.
-Note that the path to the `dtbo` file may be different depending on the kernel version.
+        > Note: The path to the `dtbo` file may be different depending on the kernel version.
         ```bash
         enable_uboot_overlays=1
         uboot_overlay_addr4=/usr/lib/linux-image-5.10.168-ti-rt-r71/overlays/BB-UART1-00A0.dtbo